 There are many other things to accomplish and staying in your ‘last win’ will get old.
 Never become stagnant on your journey.
 Set new goals and crush them.

 For someone that isn’t very athletic, the hike to Sant Jeroni was a great accomplishment and I’ve never been more proud of myself.
-If you plan to visit Barcelona, the trip to Montserrat is worth it; even if you don’t take the hike to the top.
+I missed the cable car back down and had a completely different adventure after taking the Sant Joan Funicular rack railway and searching for the train station, but I had an awesome experience.
+If you plan to visit Barcelona, a Montserrat day trip is worth it; even if you don’t take the hike to the top.
 If you’re an adventure seeker or like hikes in general, this is an activity for you.